arnaud-jamin/Cog/README.md

   - `CogEngine` - ImGui windows for the core unreal engine functionalities (Log, Stats, Time, Collisions, Skeleton, ...)
   - `CogImGui` - Cog own integration of Imgui for Unreal, inspired by [UnrealImGui](https://github.com/segross/UnrealImGui)
 - `Plugins/CogAll` - Only contains a utility function to easily add all the built-in windows from all the Cog plugins.
 Useful for projects that do not need to exclude some plugins.
-- `Plugins/CogCommonUI` - Contains an implementation of CommonUIActionRouterBase to let the Cog shorcuts work while in a CommonUI menu.
+- `Plugins/CogCommonUI` - Contains an implementation of CommonUIActionRouterBase to let the Cog shortcuts work while in a CommonUI menu.
 Only use this plugin if you use CommonUI.

 Cog has multiple plugins to ease the integration for projects that do not use the `Ability System Component` or `Enhanced Input`.
 For the next steps, it is assumed all the plugins are used.